SonarSource/sonar-custom-plugin-example/README.md

   Check `src/main/js/common/api.js` for some examples.

 * **Localization (`window.t()` and `window.tp()`)**
   Localizable UI strings are defined in `src/main/resources/org/sonar/l10n/example/`.
-They are loaded at startup time, and can used by the global `t()` and `tp()` functions.
+They are loaded at startup time and can used by the global `t()` and `tp()` functions.
 See `src/main/js/admin_page/components/InstanceStatisticsApp.js` and `src/main/js/portfolio_page/components/VersionsMeasuresHistoryApp.js` for some examples.